Gkcloud5/Better-future/Learning/Operating System/Theory Parts/Process synchronization/Deadlock/Recovery/Resource Preemption.md

 * What should we have to do in which resources is released
 * Simply we have to start execution from beginning

+##### 3. Starvation:

+* There may be possibility for single process resources may be released, so in this situation some process waiting for abort process.

+#### Overview of How resource preemption works:

+##### 1. Deadlock detection:

+* First, a deadlock detection algorithm will help to identify a deadlock

+##### 2. Resource selection:

+* Once a deadlock is detected, a decision must be made regarding which processes to target for resource preemption.
+* Various strategies can be used to select the process
+	* Minimum disruptio